 I suppose I could say that my pursuit of independence had somewhat succeeded.
 It became much more than a pursuit.
 It became a life.

-And so I had stayed, and it was something I'd never find myself regretting.
-The years had gone by in a rush, and eventually came the day when the owner of the bookstore decided to retire.
-I had nearly fallen off the ladder I had been balancing on when she had asked me if I wanted to take her place.
-I could still remember the shock and surprise after her words, and I hadn't been able to believe that she was actually offering to sell the place to me.
-She didn't have children of her own, but she did have other relatives.
-That's why the offer had surprised me that much, and maybe even made me feel a bit flattered that she had come to me first instead of offering the store to her nieces and nephews.
+And so I had stayed.
+It was something I'd never find myself regretting.
+The years had gone by in a rush, and eventually the day had come when the owner of the bookstore had decided to retire.
+I had nearly fallen off the ladder I had been balancing on when she had offered to sell me the place.
+The owner didn't have children of her own, but she did have other relatives.
+That's why it had surprised me that she had come to me first instead of giving her business to her nieces and nephews.

 Returning from the memories back to the present, I made my way back inside.
 The small bell above the door jingled as I stepped in – I was very fond of the sound.
 It added its own nice feel to the store.

 After arranging the rest of the books on the shelves and taking the empty boxes to the recycling container, I sat down behind the counter, flipping open one of the books I hadn't had the time to finish.
 Sometimes the days were so busy that I barely had any time to sit down, but on days like these when books didn't seem to interest anyone, I usually made my time pass with reading.
 I had to know what I was selling to people, after all.
 Or that's what I usually liked to tell myself as an excuse when I began to feel lazy.

 The bell above the door jingled suddenly.
 I glanced up from the text and expected to see a customer entering.